kicsyromy/MediaOrganizer/README.md

   - + all their dependencies

 This repository serves, currently, mostly as a test-bend for different technologies, frameworks, programming languages, etc.

+All/any of this information is subject to change at any time.